Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Rate-induced tracking phenomena

-We have explained in Subsection~\ref{subsec:5BFTLE} that, if $T$ suitably chosen and $c$ is close enough to $c_0$, then the finite-time Lyapunov exponent $t\mapsto \lambda_u(c,T,t)$ of $u_c$ is positive during some periods of time $t$.
-Figure~\ref{fig:6BFTLEdifferentTs} depicts this quantity for $c=0.999999267212$: there is numerical evidence of \textsc{Case} \hyperlink{Ad}{{\rm A}} for \eqref{eq:6Bnumericalproblem}$_c$, and that this is no longer the case for $c-10^{-12}$: hence, $c_0$ is very close to this value of $c$.
-For $T=25, 50, 75, 100$, the length of the interval provides a reasonable approximation of $\lambda_u(c,T,t)$ to $L$ if $-t$ is large enough, while $T=25,50,75$ is small enough to ensure that the finite-time Lyapunov exponents exceed zero during the transition.
-For smaller values of $T$ the approximation of Lyapunov exponents of past and future worsens substantially.
-To obtain positive finite-time Lyapunov exponents in the case of $T=100$, it will be necessary to take a value of the rate closer to $c_0$ than $c=0.999999267212$.
+We have explained in Subsection~\ref{subsec:5BFTLE} that, if $T$ is suitably chosen and $c$ is close enough to $c_0$, then the FTLE $t\mapsto \lambda_u(c,T,t)$ of $u_c$ is positive during some periods of time $t$.
+Figure~\ref{fig:6BFTLEdifferentTs} depicts the FTLE calculated at $c=0.999999267212$ for four different values of integration length $T$: there is numerical evidence of \textsc{Case} \hyperlink{Ad}{{\rm A}} for \eqref{eq:6Bnumericalproblem}$_c$, and that this is no longer the case for $c=0.999999267211$: hence, the tipping point $c_0$ must lie very close to these values.
+Let us briefly discuss the behaviour of the FTLE depending on the length of the interval of integration.
+On the one hand, we note that the four lengths of integration intervals $T=25, 50, 75, 100$, are such that the FTLE $\lambda_u(c,T,t)$ approximate the Lyapunov exponent $L$ reasonably well whenever $-t$ is large enough.
+On the other hand, any of the lengths $T=25,50,75$ is small enough to ensure that the FTLE exceed zero at some point in time.
+Note that values of $T$ smaller than $25$ substantially worsen the approximation of the Lyapunov exponents of past and future, while a positive FTLE for $T=100$, is obtained only if the rate approximates $c_0$ beyond the eleventh decimal digit.

-Since the range of values of $c$ for which we find positive finite-time Lyapunov exponents may be too narrow to react in time and prevent the undesired catastrophe, we define more sensitive indicators of the proximity of a tipping point: an overgrowth of the values of finite-time Lyapunov exponents will suffice to produce a warning signal, that occurs before the change of sign.
-Since in this model the Lyapunov exponents $L$ of $u_{\gamma_+}$ and those of $u_{\gamma_-}$ are the same (in fact, $\gamma_-=\gamma_+$), we can define a suitable alert threshold as $\kappa\, L$ a certain fraction $\kappa\in[0,1)$ of the value of the Lyapunov exponent $L$ of $u_{\gamma_+}$.
+Since the range of values of $c$ for which we find positive FTLE may be too narrow to react in time and prevent tipping, we define more sensitive indicators of the proximity of a tipping point: instead of waiting for the change of sign in the FTLE, we focus on the overgrowth of the values of FTLE anticipating such change of sign.
+Recall that for the considered model \eqref{eq:6Bnumericalproblem}, with $R(t,x)$ and $\Gamma(t)$ respectively as in \eqref{eq:Rex} and \eqref{eq:pulse}, the Lyapunov exponents $L$ of $\tilde u_{\gamma_+}$ and those of $\tilde u_{\gamma_-}$ are the same (in fact, $\gamma_-=\gamma_+$).
+Therefore, we can define a suitable alert threshold as $\kappa\, L$, i.e.~a certain fraction $\kappa\in[0,1)$ of the value of the Lyapunov exponent $L$ of $\tilde u_{\gamma_+}$.
 Then, an early-warning signal (EWS) is issued the first time $t\in\mathbb{R}$ that $\lambda_u(c,T,t) \geq \kappa\, L$.
-In the case that $u_{\gamma_-}$ and $u_{\gamma_+}$ have different Lyapunov exponents, it would be needed a definition of warning signal taking into account both of them.
+In a more general scenario where $\tilde u_{\gamma_-}$ and $\tilde u_{\gamma_+}$ have different Lyapunov exponents, a definition of EWS taking into account both of them would be beneficial.